Protection from the sun

 The advice is not to aim the fan directly on the body and to have regular drinks.
 This is especially important in the case of sick people confined to bed.

-The risk of sunburn is much greater in mountainous regions than on sea level as the atmosphere is thinner and less pollution is present therefore making the UV rays much stronger.
+The risk of sunburn is much greater in mountainous regions than at sea level, as the atmosphere is thinner and less pollution is present therefore making the UV rays much stronger.

 - always wear sunglasses that provide 100 per cent UV protection

-- all sunglasses should carry a consumer information label – make sure that yours block both UVA and UVB or look for the British Standard mark
+- all sunglasses should carry a consumer information label – make sure that yours block both UVA and UVB or look for the British Standard kite mark or the CE mark

 - if you wear corrective lenses, ask your optician for advice on UV-protective coating, attachable protective shades or prescription sunglasses